This chapter describes how to access CiviEngage functionality and gives suggestions on how to use the custom field sets and profiles that it includes.

 CiviEngage includes many custom fields with value options.
 The following are examples of value options that you may want to consider reviewing and modifying to match the kinds of information you need to track for your work.

-To learn more about working with value options or multiple choice options, see the chapter called Creating Custom Fields.
+To learn more about working with value options or multiple choice options, see the Creating Custom Fields section in the Organising your data chapter.

 Value Options for Issue Interests¶